tuan188/MGCleanArchitecture/README.md

 #### Scene Use Case
 Scene Use Case acts as an intermediary between the Presentation Layer and the Domain Layer.
 It includes individual use cases for each screen, which makes testing the ViewModel easier.

-Scene Use Case uses the Facade pattern:
+Scene Use Case uses the Facade pattern.

 ```swift
 protocol ProductsUseCaseType {